Skip to ContentSkip to Navigation

 Engaging a debt-collection agency

-If you still have not paid after the last payment due date, you will receive another letter from the University of Groningen informing you that the full claim will be transferred to the debt-collection agency.
+If you still have not paid by the final deadline, the payment will be transferred to a debt-collection agency.
+This means:

-• Must pay the tuition fees owed for the entire academic year in one go.
+• You must pay the full tuition fees for the entire academic year in one go.

-• You will no longer be able to pay by direct debit for the next year of tuition.
+• You will no longer be able to pay by direct debit for the following academic year.

 View this page in: Nederlands